luerhard/chapter_regression_and_artifical/main.md

 Yet, how those methods are used (and promoted) in [!ml] contexts, might starkly differ from common social science approaches and researchers' training.
 Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry and science is that 'the model works', i.e., that the model provides good predictions.
 This is an important, though merely _epistemological_, difference to statistical models used in social science.
+One consequence for future social scientists might be, at the very least, to engage with the ideas of [!ml]; a knowledge resource that is only slowly trickling into social science curricula.
+Already knowing of the epistemological framework of [!ml] might therefore provide important insights for social scientists.

-Going further, it might be helpful for social scientists to acknowledge the differences laid out in this paper and pay closer attention to the predictive power of [!ts] models.
+Going further, it might also be helpful for social scientists to acknowledge the differences laid out in this paper and pay closer attention to the predictive power of [!ts] models.
 In addition, non-linear effects could be explored by tools like [!rf] and, hence, also inform theory-building [@grimmer:MachineLearningSocial.2021].
 Both advantages might provide fruitful ways to _complement_ existing regression models.
 Hopefully, this contribution showed interested readers what can and what cannot be done with [!ml] methods and how to apply those parts of the [!ml] universe that are actually useful to us when it comes to predicting an outcome.